engineerang/ctf_sigid/README.md

  * **OFDM**     (Orthogonal frequency division multiplexing)
  * **DSSS**     (Direct sequence spread spectrum)

-Open the ```ctf_sigid_flag``` file using one of the suggested tools and use you RF analysis skills to identify all the signals to create the flag.
+Open the ```ctf_sigid_flag``` file using one of the suggested tools and use your RF analysis skills to identify all the signals to create the flag.

 Flag format: flag{AABBCCXXYYZZ} - where AA, BB, CC, XX, YY, ZZ represent the signals' modulation acronym (as noted above).